 CONP Portal | About

-The Canadian Open Neuroscience Platform (CONP) Portal is a web interface that facilitates open science for the neuroscience community.
-CONP simplifies global researcher access and sharing of datasets and tools.
-The portal internalizes the cycle of a typical research project: starting with data acquisition, followed by processing using already existing/published tools, and ultimately publication of the obtained results including a link to the original dataset.
+The Canadian Open Neuroscience Platform (CONP) Portal is a web interface that facilitates open science for the neuroscience community by simplifying global access to and sharing of datasets and tools.
+The Portal internalizes the typical cycle of a research project, beginning with data acquisition, followed by data processing with published tools, and ultimately the publication of results with a link to the original dataset.

-This infrastructure was built using technologies and best practices employed to make sharing easier and reproducible.
-Datasets are tracked and indexed using DataLad and Git-Annex.
-To ensure reproducibility of results, tools and pipelines can be run using Boutiques and a container engine ( Docker or Singularity) to ensure reproducibility of results.
-In addition, some pipelines can also be run using High Performance Computing (HPC) via hooks to the CBRAIN platform.
+The CONP Portal was built using technologies and best practices that make sharing easier and reproducible.
+DataLad and Git-Annex are used to track and index datasets, while Boutiques is used in conjunction with a container engine (e.g. Docker or Singularity) to ensure reproducibility of results.
+In addition, some pipelines can also be run using High Performance Computing (HPC) via links to the CBRAIN platform.

 What kinds of data can I find on the CONP Portal?

-The CONP Portal provides a gateway to a diverse range of 40 datasets, primarily neuroimaging but also transcriptomics, genomics, and other related data modalities.
-Many of these datasets have been made accessible by neuroscience research institutes across Canada, while others link to publicly available resources that may be of interest to neuroscientists.
+The CONP Portal provides a gateway to a diverse range of approximately 73 datasets including neuroimaging, histology, electrophysiology, transcriptomics, genomics, and many other data modalities.
+Many of these datasets have been provided by neuroscience research institutes across Canada, while others link to publicly available resources that may be of interest to neuroscientists.
 A full list can be found here.

-CONP allows you to access and process data on public and private infrastructures via the CONP Portal.
-Data stored in private projects can be accessed by registered users and portal administrators.
-The ownership of all data uploaded, stored on the CONP remains with the original owner of the data along with all copyright and license attributes.
-The data generated within the CONP would belong to the registered users.
+The CONP Portal allows you to access and process data on both public and private infrastructures.
+The ownership of all data uploaded and stored on the CONP Portal is retained by the original owner, along with all copyright and license attributes.

-Once the user has downloaded a dataset, what can they do with it?
-We also provide a wide range of tools and pipelines with which to process them.
+Once a dataset has been chosen, we also provide a wide range of tools and pipelines with which to process them.
 Read the following sections to find out more.

 What tool/pipelines are accessible via the CONP Portal?

-The CONP portal aggregates a diverse range of 62 tools and pipelines.
-Many of these tools/pipelines are well-established and have been provided by neuroscience or genomics research institutes.
+The CONP Portal aggregates a diverse range of 99 tools and pipelines.
+Many of these are well-established and have been sourced from or provided by research institutes from around the world.
 A full list can be found here.

 How can I use tools/pipelines?

-- Tools and pipelines can be run locally on any system using Boutiques and a container engine (Docker or Singularity) based on the Zenodo ID of the tool.
-If you have never used Boutiques in the past, we recommend the following tutorial.
+- locally on any system using Boutiques and a container engine (Docker or Singularity) based on the Zenodo ID of the tool.
+(If you have never used Boutiques in the past, we recommend the following this tutorial)

 How can I share/upload a dataset?

-Data can be uploaded to CONP via the following mechanisms (Detailed instructions are available for all these options):
+Data can be uploaded to the CONP Portal via the following mechanisms (Detailed instructions are available for all these options):